About George's Truffles:

 There are many, many varieties of truffle that grow around the world - both naturally in the wild, and cultivated in truffières such as ours.
 One of the most commercially sought after and popular varieties is the Black Périgord - the truffle that we grow - which originates from the northern European basin of France, Italy, Spain and Croatia.

-Truffles grow underground on the roots of certain trees.
+Truffles grow underground on the roots of certain trees in a symbiotic relationship.
 They have a very powerful, almost pungent aroma which makes them a delightfully unique delicacy.
 This aroma is by clever design so that in the wild, animals (including pigs) will find them, dig them up, eat them, and excrete their spores back into the ground - thus completing their beautiful circle of life!

 How do you farm truffles?